quicwg/ops-drafts/draft-ietf-quic-applicability.md

 the receiver.
 Therefore it can be valuable to expose maximum number of allowed, currently open and currently used streams to the application to make the mapping of data to streams dependent on this information.

-Streams can carry a maximum of 2^62-1 bytes in each direction due to offset encoding limitations.
-In the presently unlikely event that this limit is reached by an application, the stream can simply be closed and replaced with a new one.

 ## Stream versus Flow Multiplexing